ChenHsing/ChenHsing.github.io/_pages/about.md

 Research Interest
 ======
-* My research interests lie broadly in **computer vision** and **artificial intelligence**.
+* My research interests lie broadly in **Computer Vision** and **Artificial Intelligence**.
 My current focus majorly is to explore fundamental computer vision research with limited supervision, with a goal to conduct research and design products benefiting humanity.
 I am excited to be part of this fast-evolving and fascinating field, and I hope to contribute to its growth.

 Publications
 ======